Home » Repurposed Items » DIY birdbath

 Do you think it resembles a copper patina?

-Because the pot lid was so deep, I ended up getting a more shallow enamel lid and painting it in the same way.
-It rests with the handle in the top of the birdbath the same way.
+Because the pot lid was so deep, I ended up getting a shallower enamel lid and painting it in the same way.
+It rests with the handle at the top of the birdbath in the same way.

 Here’s the vase I painted.
-Did you know it this easy to change up thrift store or yard sale vases?
+Did you know it’s this easy to change up thrift-store or yard-sale vases?
 Just add paint.
 I also painted a bunch of reclaimed glass with white spray paint.
 I have so much glass (leftover from my totem addiction)

 gail